-Recent research suggests that as many as one in three women have experienced physical violence, whilst one in four women have experienced violence by an intimate partner (Cox, 2015).
+Recent research suggests that as many three in ten women have experienced physical violence since the age of 15, whilst one in six women have experienced violence by an intimate partner (ABS, 2017).
 These numbers are even higher for women who identify as Aboriginal or Torres Strait Islander.
 It is estimated that half of the Aboriginal and Torres Strait Islander women in Australia experience domestic and family violence (Department for Child Protection, 2013).
 Child witnesses of violence are most likely to be in families where the perpetrator is their father and the protective parent is their mother (Hooker, Kaspiew, & Taft, 2016).